 Paul Marksbury joined Lawrence Humane Society in December 2016.
 Prior to this role, he served as Affiliate Services Manager for Youth Volunteer Corps, a nonprofit that creates service projects for 11-18 year olds.
 He was with YVC for more than 10 years, starting as a Team Leader before becoming the Kansas City Program Director and finally joining the national office to train, support and evaluate a network of dozens of affiliated YVC programs across North America.
 Paul holds a Bachelor’s Degree in Communications from Kansas State University (but he still loves Lawrence).

 Liz Adams joined the Lawrence Humane Society in August 2007 as an Animal Care Associate, and has held a variety of positions including Canine Care Coordinator and Shelter Supervisor.
-Currently, Liz serves as the shelter’s Assistant Director of Operations.
+Currently, Liz serves as the shelter’s Animal Welfare Manager.
 As a Lawrence native, one of Liz’s favorite parts of her job is helping the community she loves.
 Liz shares her home with her husband, Ryan, and two Lawrence Humane Society adoptees, Ennis, an 8-year-old Shar Pei mix, and Jade, a 5-year-old Boxer mix.
 In her free time, Liz enjoys camping and spending time outdoors.